urbit/urbit.org/content/grants/2024/fund.md

 - View a list of my proposed projects

-- See a detailled view of each of my projects which include
+- See a detailed view of each of my projects which include

            - Funding Status